kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-management.md

     We recommend using [contract first approach](openapi-codegen.md) and generate code using this contract, in this approach same contract file is displayed.

-    In the case where the code is first and the contract file is supposed to be created from it, we recommend using the [Swagger Gradle Plugin](https://github.com/swagger-api/swagger-core/blob/master/modules/swagger-gradle-plugin/README.md). together with [Swagger annotation set](https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Annotations), which will be used to create the contract file.
+    In the case where the code is first and the contract file is supposed to be created from it, you can use the [Swagger Gradle Plugin](https://github.com/swagger-api/swagger-core/blob/master/modules/swagger-gradle-plugin/README.md). together with [Swagger annotation set](https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Annotations), which will be used to create the contract file.